 Lem’s writings, as Muzyczuk observes, bring an incredible variety of literary depictions of sounds unknown to the human ear – made by alien beings or machines that have not yet been invented.
 One of the examples Muzyczuk gives appears in Lem's novel The Astronauts, where scientists try to decode a hypothetically interplanetary message which, as they believe, had been magnetically encoded on a piece of metallic reel of unknown origin (the material is the same as in the Tunguska meteorite).
-Thanks to the authors of The Silent Star (which was based on Lem's novel) and the composers from the Polish Radio Experimental Studio, we may actually know how such an 'interplanetary letter' might sound (See the video at 06:30) - and find out that the first words of this interplanetary report in this otherwise German-language film are actually spoken in Polish (video timing: 06:48).
-Did the Aliens speak Polish?
+Thanks to the makers of The Silent Star (which was based on Lem's novel) and the PRES composers, we know how an 'interplanetary letter' might sound, and even find out that the first words of this interplanetary report in this otherwise German-language film are actually spoken in Polish.
+Did the aliens speak Polish?

-But Muzyczuk goes on to suggest that the research on ways of sound representation undertaken at PRES and in other centres, of which Lem was the unconscious source, may have come back to him as inspiration.
-The author of the essay discusses Lem’s 1968 novel Głos Pana whose Polish title was translated into English as His Master’s Voice (title approved by Lem).
-"Isn’t that an evident hint regarding the sources of this book?", Muzyczuk asks, alluding to the fact that this also happens to be the name used by one of the oldest recording companies (its logo shows a dog listening to the voice of his dead master coming from a wind-up gramophone).
+But Muzyczuk goes on to suggest that the research into sound representation undertaken at PRES and other centres, of which Lem was the unconscious source, may have come back round to inspire the author.
+Muzyczuk discusses Lem’s 1968 novel Głos Pana as a case in point, whose title was translated into English as His Master’s Voice (title approved by Lem).
+'Isn’t that an evident hint regarding the sources of this book?' asks Muzyczuk, alluding to the fact that this also happens to be the name used by one of the world's oldest recording companies (its logo shows a dog listening to the voice of his dead master coming from a wind-up gramophone).

-Lem's relation with cinema, which started in 1959 with The Silent Star and includes adaptations from such directors as Andrzej Wajda, Andrey Tarkovsky, Steven Soderbergh, and most recently, Ari Folman, brought about several fascinating attempts at creating sound representation of interstellar phenomena, some of them realized outside the Polish Radio Experimental Studio.
+Lem's relationship with cinema, which started in 1959 with The Silent Star and includes adaptations from such directors as Andrzej Wajda, Andrey Tarkovsky, Steven Soderbergh, and most recently, Ari Folman, brought us several fascinating attempts at representing the sounds of interstellar phenomena, some of them realised beyond the Polish Radio Experimental Studio.
 One of them was Zdenek Liska's soundtrack for the 1963 Czechoslovakian film Ikaria XB 1 (based on Lem's Magellanic Cloud).

 The most famous of them all, the iconic music for Andrey Tarkovsky's 1972 Solaris, was composed with the use of an ANS synthesizer by Eduard Artemev.
 Extensive fragments of these mind-boggling music soundtracks are also featured on the album.

-The music from this film is represented on the Bolt album through the work of Marcin Cichy (commissioned by Foundation 4.99), which is based on samples from Arvo Pärt/Eugeniusz Rudnik’s composition.
-Find the sample fragment from Marcin Cichy's new piece here
+The music from this film is represented on the Bôłt album through the work of Marcin Cichy (commissioned by Foundation 4.99), which is based on samples from the Arvo Pärt/Eugeniusz Rudnik composition.
+You can find a sample fragment from Marcin Cichy's new piece here.